Arkady-Skvortsov/webpack-constructor/README.md

   What is the html template would be in webpack config (example: ./src/html/main.html) ?
   What is the folder do you want, that be an output (default: ./dist) ?
   What is the path to your tslint.json file (default: ./tslint.json) ?
-  What is the mode do you want for development in webpack ? development production both
 ```